oyama/pico-littlefs-usb/README.md

 The demo operates as follows:

 - Each time the BOOTSEL button is clicked, the number of clicks is added to the `SENSOR.TXT` file in the littlefs file system.
-- When the Pico is connected to the host PC via USB, it will be mounted as a read-only USB flash drive with a FAT12 file system.
+- When the Pico is connected to the host PC via USB, it will be mounted as a USB flash drive with a FAT12 file system.
+- As a USB flash drive, you can create, read, update, and delete files in littlefs.
+However, moving directories is not supported.
 - Holding down the BOOTSEL button for 3 seconds will format the littlefs file system.

 ## Build and Installation